zmalone/chef-web-docs/source/learn-the-basics/windows/configure-a-resource/3/_index.md

 ## 3. Create the INI file

-First, you need to create the INI file and set its initial contents.
+In this step, you first create the INI file and set its initial contents.
 To keep things basic, let's configure the file in the working directory.

-In this step, you'll write what's called a _recipe_ to describe the desired state of the INI file.
-Then you'll run [chef-client](https://docs.chef.io/ctl_chef_client.html), the tool that applies your Chef code to place your system in the desired state.
-Typically, you use  `chef-client` to download and run the latest Chef code from the Chef server, but in this lesson, you'll run `chef-client` in what's called _local mode_ to apply Chef code that exists locally on your virtual machine.
+Next, you'll write what's called a _recipe_ to describe the desired state of the INI file.
+Then you'll run [chef-client](https://docs.chef.io/ctl_chef_client.html), the program that applies your Chef code to place your system in the desired state.
+Typically, `chef-client` downloads and runs the latest Chef code from the Chef server, but in this lesson, you'll run `chef-client` in what's called _local mode_ to apply Chef code that exists locally on your virtual machine.

 From your <code class="file-path">~\chef-repo</code> directory, create a file named <code class="file-path">hello.rb</code>, add these contents, and then save the file.